 A couple of possible causes for this issue include:

 • Dirty or malfunctioning flame sensor.
 If the sensor doesn’t detect a flame, it will turn off your furnace to prevent natural gas from getting into your home.
 The ignition process corrodes flame sensors as time passes.
-While cleaning during annual furnace maintenance can help, yours may ultimately need to be taken out and changed.
+While cleaning during annual furnace maintenance can help, yours may eventually need to be replaced.

 • Bad limit switch.
-This safety feature will shut off your furnace if it detects backdrafting.
-Backdrafting is hazardous, since carbon monoxide and natural gas can leak into your home.
+This safety feature will turn off your furnace if it detects backdrafting.
+Backdrafting is hazardous, because carbon monoxide and natural gas can leak into your home.
 These switches can fail due to age, damage or dust accumulation.

 • Dirty air filter.
-A dirty air filter can reduce airflow and cause your furnace to shut off to prevent overheating.
-Make sure to replace yours every 30 to 90 days, or whenever you can’t see light through it.
+A dirty air filter can restrict airflow and force your furnace to shut down to prevent overheating.
+Make sure to change yours every 30 to 90 days, or anytime you can’t see light through it.

 Estimated Repair Cost